 Welcome and please feel free to explore our website.
-If you are new to dog training and to dog sports, you may want to start with the information below on our beginner classes.
+If you are new to dog training and to recreational dog sports, you may want to start with the information below on our beginner classes.

-In normal times, we hold regularly scheduled and very affordable dog obedience training classes as well as many other classes and events for various dog sports at our spacious, up to date training facility in Halethorpe, MD (immediately south of Baltimore near the junction of I-695 and I-95).
+We hold regularly scheduled and very affordable dog obedience training classes as well as many other classes and events for various dog sports at our spacious, up to date training facility in Halethorpe, MD (immediately south of Baltimore near the junction of I-695 and I-95).

-SPRING 2023 ROLLING REGISTRATION SCHEDULE :
+WINTER 2026 ROLLING REGISTRATION SCHEDULE :

-- 3/8 – Catalog Posted to ODTC Website
+- 10/27 – Catalog Posted to ODTC Website

-- 3/14, 6am – Registration begins for ODTC Contributing Members
+- 11/3, 6am – Registration begins for ODTC Contributing Members

-- 3/17, 6am – Registration begins for ODTC Training Members
+- 11/5, 6am – Registration begins for ODTC Training Members

-WINTER 2023 INTRODUCTORY CLASSES
+WINTER 2026 INTRODUCTORY CLASSES

 (For Advanced Classes, please see our full Course Catalog )